leago62/leago62.github.io/about.markdown

 finding a job in the data field in the near future.
 During this time I will also be determining if I should pursue a more advanced degree and in what field.

+Topics I am currently pursuing: SQL (MySQL), machine learning and deep learning.

+Here's a link to my one page resumes: [Resume Link](/about/resume).\
+Please see the projects tab to learn more about my undergraduate coursework.

 If you have any advice for me as I navigate through this field, please let me know.
 I'll gladly take it!

-Here's a link to my one page resumes.
-Please see the projects tab to learn more about my undergraduate coursework.
-[Resume](/about/resume)

 &nbsp;